How Do I Go Back to College? A Step-By-Step Guide

 Returning to school isn't as simple as filling out a college application.
 Nontraditional students — those who are over age 25, working full time, attending part time or who have a family to look after — drop out at a significantly higher rate than traditional students.
 But if you're among this new majority of adult college students, you can beat the odds, say the experts.
 Our step-by-step guide can show you exactly how to get back into the college life.

 Step 1: Look within and start reading

 Whether you're starting college at 40, 30 or somewhere else on the age spectrum, school is an adjustment.
 For older students, the odds of completing a new degree are intimidating, especially for part-timers.
-A study by Complete College America shows that just 7 percent of part-time students seeking associate degrees graduated within four years.
-At the bachelor's level, 16 percent of part-timers attending non-flagship public schools graduated in eight years while at flagship schools (usually the largest or best-known institutions in a given state), the figure rose to just above one-third.
+A study published by Complete College America in 2017 showed that just 6.9 percent of part-time students seeking associate degrees graduated within four years.
+At the bachelor's level, 15.9 percent of part-timers attending non-flagship public schools graduated in eight years.

 "You need to start practicing," Viar says.
 "Start reading.
 Start getting yourself into that modality of reading because there's going to be a boatload of reading that you're going to be doing."

-Taking free online classes before you go back to college, such as through Khan Academy, EdX or iTunes U can give you a taste of what it's like to return to the classroom.
+Taking no-cost online classes before you go back to college, such as through Khan Academy, EdX or iTunes U can give you a taste of what it's like to return to the classroom.

 Step 2: Research adult-friendly institutions